Sinusoidal Initialization, Time for a New Start: Background: Revisiting Initialization

 Various methods have attempted to reduce or structure this randomness.
 Orthogonal initialization~\citep{saxe2013exact}, for instance, ensures orthogonality of weight matrices, stabilizing signal propagation and improving gradient norms, but still involves random orthogonal matrix sampling.
 Layer-Sequential Unit-Variance (LSUV)~\citep{mishkin2015all} takes a step further by adjusting randomly initialized weights iteratively until achieving a precise activation variance.
 However, LSUV remains data-dependent and partially stochastic, limiting direct reproducibility and practical convenience.

+Building on this line of work, some recent approaches have explored fully deterministic alternatives to random initialization. \cite{blumenfeld2020beyond} state that \acp{dnn} can be trained from nearly all-zero, symmetric initializations, as long as some form of symmetry-breaking, such as dropout or hardware-level non-determinism, is present. \cite{zhao2022zero} propose a scheme based on identity and Hadamard transforms, which achieves benchmark performance on ResNet architectures while preserving signal propagation.
+While both methods demonstrate that randomness is not strictly necessary for successful training, they primarily aim to match the performance of standard random initializations in terms of final accuracy.
+Crucially, they do not report improvements in convergence speed, robustness across architectures, or theoretical insights into the limitations of randomness.
+These works play an important role in establishing deterministic initialization as a viable alternative, but remain early steps in the broader effort to understand and fully exploit its potential.

-A notable gap thus remains in the literature: Despite these advances, there is currently no widely adopted deterministic initialization method that fully preserves the critical statistical properties of Glorot and He initializations without involving any stochastic component.
-This unexplored direction motivates our work, wherein we propose a fully deterministic alternative, explicitly designed to overcome these limitations.
+A notable gap thus remains in the literature: Despite these advances, there is currently no widely adopted deterministic initialization method with demonstrated potential to surpass the performance of random initializations.
+This scarcely explored direction motivates our work, wherein we propose a fully deterministic alternative, explicitly designed to deliver improved accuracy and convergence speed across a wide range of architectures.